niutim/NET47_pokemon_app/README.md

 Description :

-This test project includes 2 parts in C#, using sln files you'll have to use Visual Studio 2017 (I used community edition) and .NET Framework 4.7.1 / 4.7.2 Developer Pack
+This project includes 2 parts in C#, using sln files you'll have to use Visual Studio 2017 (I used community edition) and .NET Framework 4.7.1 / 4.7.2 Developer Pack

 Instructions :